See copyright notice at bottom

 Adulterating

-Another strategy is adding a substance to the sample that
+substance to the sample

 nullifies the urine test.
-People have tried lye, salt, household ammonia,
+People have tried lye, salt, household

 bleach, soap, and Liquid Drano®.
 Each has problems and effectiveness is

 far from guaranteed.
 Table salt and soap are the most reliable.
-Salt can
+Salt

 be carried into the test site under the fingernails.
-However, Federal Guidelines
+However, Federal

 require that the hands be washed in the presence of a monitor for just

 this reason.
-In more casual testing settings, adulteration can be relatively
+In more casual testing settings, adulteration can be

 easy.
-Tampering can be detected by testing the pH of the sample, but this
+Tampering can be detected by testing the pH of the sample, but

 is rarely done--except when suspicions have been aroused.